gustavodiasag/SimPLer/README.md

 - **Big step** semantics represent execution in terms of a big step from an expression directly to a value, abstracting away all the details of single steps.

-Both styles are provided by the interpreter for the purpose of choosing the one best suited for certain circumstances.
-The small-step semantics tend to be easier to work when it comes to modeling complicated language features, and the big-step semantics tend to be more similar to how an interpreter would actually be implemented.
+Both styles are discussed by the book, but since big-step semantics are more similar to how an interpreter would actually be implemented, the languages' evaluation strategy is based only of this model.

 ## Substitution